seanmcne/Microsoft.Xrm.Data.PowerShell/README.md

 **Version 1.xx** is Dynamics CRM 2015 SDK base.

 **Version 2.xx** is Dynamics CRM 2016 SDK base and it is compatibile with Azure Automation.
+For more information about v2.xx, go to [v2.0 branch](https://github.com/seanmcne/Microsoft.Xrm.Data.PowerShell/tree/v2)

 Releases are found on the [Release Page](https://github.com/seanmcne/Microsoft.Xrm.Data.PowerShell/releases)